LucaMattiocco/1D-Heat-Equation-Numerical-Methods/README.md

 **Current Issue**: Both ExplicitMethods and ImplicitMethods classes appear to have methods that follow a similar workflow (e.g., setting boundary conditions, iterating over time, solving equations).

-**Suggested Improvement**: You could extract shared logic (such as time-stepping or handling boundary conditions) into a helper class or a base class to reduce code duplication.
+**Suggested Improvement**: One could extract shared logic (such as time-stepping or handling boundary conditions) into a helper class or a base class to reduce code duplication.

 **Benefit**: This would make the code more DRY (Don’t Repeat Yourself) and easier to maintain.